Best Banks for Small Businesses - Complete Guide

 Features and Benefits

-Found offers a free business checking account with no monthly fees or minimum balance requirements.
-What sets Found apart is its built-in bookkeeping and expense tracking system that automatically categorizes transactions, saving freelancers valuable time during tax season.
+Found has a free business checking account with no monthly fees and no minimum balance.
+The distinguishing feature Found has is its in-built bookkeeping and expense tracking which automatically classifies the transactions, which is of huge benefit to freelancers at the end of every tax year.

-The platform includes sophisticated tax tools that automatically set aside money for estimated quarterly taxes based on your income.
-This "automatic tax savings" feature helps prevent the stress of scrambling to pay taxes when they're due.
-Found supports payments from popular platforms like PayPal, Venmo, and direct bank transfers.
+It also has advanced tax features that automatically save your money in the form of estimated quarterly tax depending on the amount of your income.
+This automatic tax savings feature is effective to avoid the rush of rushing to pay taxes when they are due.
+Found accepts payments in such popular platforms as PayPal, Venmo, and direct bank transfers.

-Real-time customer support is available via chat, and the mobile app provides a clean, user-friendly interface for managing all aspects of your freelance finances.
-Found removes much of the financial stress freelancers face by combining banking, bookkeeping, and tax preparation tools under one dashboard.
+The customer support is real-time through chat and the mobile app has a clean user-friendly interface that allows you to manage every single aspect of your freelance finances.
+Found helps freelancers eliminate most of their financial stresses by integrating banking, bookkeeping, and tax preparation apps on the same dashboard.

 Customer Experience